GVatest/smart-contract-dashboard/README.md

 ## _Additional_

-This application was developed by me alone within two weeks based on the design provided by the client.
+This application was developed independently within two weeks based on the design provided by the client.
 I was not involved in the project's further development.

 ## Credits